firebears-frc/PixelStrip_MicroPython/documentation/doc_animation.md

 ```

 This method will be called whenever you assign the `Animation` to a strip or whenever you call the `reset()` method on the `PixelStrip`.
+s
+Defining the `reset()` method is optional.
+If you don't need to reset anything, you need not create it.

-You must define this method, but you will probably never call it directly.
+You will probably never call it directly.
+Instead, call the similar method on `PixelStrip`.